-Great tricks on how to fill your kids diet with healthy superfoods
+Great tricks on how to fill your kids diet with healthy foods

 A balanced and nutritious diet is key to ensuring that your kids grow into healthy individuals.
 Getting kids to eat healthy isn’t always easy.
 We have all been there - a screaming child in the supermarket longing for that bag of crisps or packet of biscuits and a very, very tired mummy.
 While the odd treat is not a problem, it is important that kids get all of their necessary nutrients throughout the day.

-Superfoods are vitamin and nutrient rich foods with various health promoting qualities.
-Adding some of these tasty superfoods into your kids diet will have them (and you) feeling great!
+These healthy foods are vitamin and nutrient rich foods with various health promoting qualities.
+Adding some of these tasty-but highly nutritious-foods into your kids diet will have them (and you) feeling great!

 are an excellent way to start the day.
 Oats break down slowly, meaning your kid’s energy levels and attention span will remain high throughout the day.
 Oats are high in magnesium and do a good job of regulating blood sugar levels, reducing the risk of sugar crashes.
 Prepare some warm porridge oats for your child in the morning and mix with some fruit and milk to provide the ultimate breakfast.

 While all fruits are great for kids, blueberries

 are known to be one of the very best.
 Blueberries contain vitamin C, fiber, potassium and free radical fighting antioxidants.
 These tiny fellas are famous for protecting against heart disease and diabetes, fighting certain cancers, lowering cholesterol, sharpening memory and improving brain function - phew!
 Your kids will be sure to love this wonder fruit blended in a smoothie or mixed into a yoghurt.